-Freshly baked Viennese biscuits, these are a 5-ingredient treat!
+Freshly baked Viennese biscuits, these are an easy 5-ingredient treat!
 All you need here is butter, milk, an egg yolk, pastry flour and sugar.
-That’s it.
+That is really it.
 The most easiest biscuits to make and bake!

 These goodies remind me of my childhood!